-Source: Company reports, Moody's Investors Service
+Source: Company reports and Moody's Investors Service

 Overall, we view DLG's personal lines distribution as strong, with products sold directly by phone, over the internet, through online aggregators, as well as via partnerships particularly in the home segment.
-To improve efficiency and effectiveness, DLG has been reestablishing its partnership capabilities, including exiting a number of partnerships and has renegotiated existing deals.
-For example, in 2018 the Group signed a minimum 5 year partnership deal with Volkswagen Insurance Services (Great Britain), and again extended its travel agreement with Nationwide until 2023.
-In 2020, it agreed a two-year extension with NatWest Group for home business.
+To improve efficiency and effectiveness, DLG has reestablished its partnership capabilities in recent years, including exiting and renegotiating a number of existing deals.
 The commercial division also benefits from some direct distribution (via Direct Line for Business, "DL4B") and some through the PCW channel (via Churchill for Business), although the majority of premiums are still accessed via brokers.

-DLG also continues to improve its distribution capabilities by investing in new websites, digital propositions (e.g. Darwin) and by targeting less traditional partnerships.
-Darwin targets customers who mainly buy through PCWs and uses a smart pricing system to provide a price based on the individual.
+DLG continues to improve its distribution capabilities by investing in new websites, digital propositions (e.g. Darwin, which targets PCWs customers using an alternative pricing system) and by targeting less traditional partnerships.
+In our view, DLG's multi-channel distribution strategy, powerful brands and financial resources will enable the Group to adapt to longer-term changes in the market place, particularly as increasing car safety features, electric cars and eventually autonomous vehicles, start to transform the traditional risk pool.